-It is currently intended to implement a scheme during 2020 subject to agreement with councillors and residents.
+It is currently intended to implement a scheme during 2021 subject to agreement with councillors and residents.
 Any schemes put forward as a result of this study should complement the Shipwright's Way scheme and follow similar principles of increasing the comfort and safety of pedestrians and cyclists.
-There is also an opportunity to extend the Shipwrights' Way along to the Hotwalls to increase footfall in this area; the route could then make use of any future crossing facility across Broad Street to Feltham Row (before re-joining White Hart Road).